sykthi/multiplayer-football-prototype/README.md

-# Pass the Ball Game
+# Multiplayer FootBall

 ## Overview

-"Pass the Ball" is a multiplayer game developed with Unity and Fusion.
+this is a multiplayer game developed with Unity and Fusion.
 The goal is to pass the ball between players while managing smooth networking and UI interactions.
 This game demonstrates robust UI management and network integration to provide a seamless multiplayer experience.

 ## Features